sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

 Analyze Flights Delays
 =====================

-This workflow reads in a dataset.
-It then analyzes flights delay with sample datasets and prints the results.
+This workflow reads in a flights dataset.
+It then analyzes flights delay and prints the results.

 Workflow
 -------

 Below is the workflow.
 It does the following:

-* Reads data from a sample dataset.
+* Reads in the input data.
 * Prints the sample datasets results.
-* Column to be cast for new datatype double.
+* Casts required columns to double.
-* Column to be cast for new datatype string.
+* Casts required columns to string.
-* Updates the column name of datatype string.
+* Updates the column name.
-* Prints the result of data updating after stringindexer Node.
 * Executes the SQL queries with the given conditions.
 * Prints the results.